Acquisition and administration costs for medications used to treat rheumatoid arthritis.

 patient's weight (i.e., as sampled by sample_pop).

-is a data table with 3 variables.
-The first variable, sname
+The element lookup is a data table with 3 variables.
+The first variable, sname,

 treatment.
 For example, abatecept IV + methotrexate consists of abatecept IV and